Aari McDonald

 Personal Life

-Aari McDonald is married to Devon Brewer, a former defensive back for the University of Arizona.
-The couple got engaged after the Wildcats were eliminated from the Pac-12 Tournament in 2020 and were married on September 23, 2021, during McDonald’s first season in the WNBA.
+Aari McDonald is married to former Arizona defensive back Devon Brewer, who proposed to her after the Wildcats were eliminated from the 2020 Pac-12 Tournament.
+The couple married on September 23, 2021, during her first WNBA season.